enzo-project/enzo-dev/doc/manual/source/user_guide/RunningEnzo.rst

 the first is the maximum level currently in use, the second is the number of grids, the third is a number proportional to the memory used, the fourth is the mean axis ratio of all grids, and the last two are reserved for future use.
-Then, there will be three spaces, and another group of numbers, all providing information about the first (top grid) level.
+Then, there are three spaces, and another group of numbers, all providing information about the first (top grid) level.
 This pattern of three spaces and six numbers is repeated for every level.
 The information for each level